 As the pandemic wreaked unprecedented supply chain disruption on global publishing, it underscored the importance of business continuity strategies.
 With the publishing workforce at home, adoption of online collaboration tools to manage a remote workforce became critical.
-As publishers adapted to workplace flexibility, the shutdown of book retailers, schools, libraries, and global literary events caused sharp drops in revenues, particularly for small and mediumsized publishers, which often concentrate on a single sector and are more dependent on bricks and mortar retail.
+As publishers adapted to workplace flexibility, the shutdown of book retailers, schools, libraries, and global literary events caused sharp drops in revenues, particularly for small and mediumsized publishers1, which often concentrate on a single sector and are more dependent on bricks and mortar retail.
 As revenues dried up and traditional routes to market were barred, publishers met a range of operational challenges to business continuity.

 Embracing Remote Work: With a history of using freelancers and contractors, the publishing industry widely embraced work from home.
 While some firms found this adaptation easier than others, flexible work modalities are apparently here to stay.
-Publishers increasingly view flexible work as an opportunity to access geographically dispersed talent while reducing operating expenses through more reliance on project-based work and outsourcing.
-Many respondents foresaw the normalization of remote working
+Publishers increasingly view flexible work as an opportunity to access geographically dispersed talent while reducing operating expenses through more reliance on projectbased work and outsourcing.
+Many respondents foresaw the normalization of remote working and virtual meetings in the industry to reduce travel and commuting costs as publishers rebuild their financial foundations.
+Normalization of these trends as cost-cutting resilience strategies may have second order effects, such as falling attendance at international book fairs and rights trading events as publishers rebuild.

-Reducing Costs: While some publishers benefited from wage subsidies and job retention schemes, many faced the painful reality of downsizing workforces to adapt to depressed demand.
+Reducing Costs: While some publishers benefited from wage subsidies and job retention schemes, many faced the painful reality of downsizing workforces to adapt to depressed demand2.
 With counterparty payments delayed along the value chain, an inability to collect receivables, and surging costs, working capital crunches have also led many publishers to postpone titles to 2021.
 According to respondents, this cost cutting is anticipated to have knock-on effects throughout the industry well into 2021, with elevated costs of printing and paper and supply chain bottlenecks casting title delivery schedules into doubt.